Why the Hell Is Everyone in Such a Hurry?

 The Time Strapped Traps of Impatience

-The times I found myself getting into these time traps was when I was engaged in routines for long periods.
+The times I found myself getting into these time traps were when I was engaged in routines for long periods.
 Not realizing how those routines were masking opportunities that may be hiding in the wings.
 Possibilities beyond my peripheral scope because of a speed induced blurred vision.
-Each routine was met with a need to get it over with and move on to the next.
-A hamster wheel with few checkpoints along the way.
+Each routine was met with a need to get it over with and move on to the next—a hamster wheel with few checkpoints along the way.

 The Grass is Not Greener Anywhere